-We all know that we should put on sunscreen every time we are out in the summer sun.
+We all know that we should put on sunscreen every time we are out in the sun.
 But there are some important parts of the body we often miss.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy